Dict¶

 filter_values(predicate: Callable[[V], bool]) -> Dict[K, V]

-Return a new Dict containing items whose values satisfy predicate.
+Return items whose values satisfy predicate.

 Parameters: